Saints & Leeds women set for Grand Final

 Yet, her on-field attributes are measured in more than just a superb kicking game and distribution from half-back.

-"In our last Grand Final we were 18-points behind and I came into the changing rooms infuriated and annoyed and she just said 'What are you doing?'," Beevers recalled.
+"In our last Grand Final we were 18-points behind and I came into the changing rooms infuriated and annoyed and she just said, 'What are you doing?'"
+Beevers recalled.

-"I said 'We're behind' but she replied 'We always come back from behind', and instantly everybody just calmed down.
+"I said, 'We're behind' but she replied, 'We always come back from behind' and instantly everybody just calmed down.

 "It's not the position we want to be in but when someone realises people are under pressure and can just take the weight off their shoulders with a few simple words, that's a pure captain right there."